alwinb/html-lexer/README.md

 -----------

 * Doctype
-  The doctype states are not implemented.
-  The lexer interprets doctypes as 'bogus comments'.
+  The lexer still interprets doctypes as 'bogus comments'.

 * CDATA
   The lexer interprets CDATA sections as 'bogus comments'.